mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 For controllability and to avoid ambiguity, an "area" was defined to be the confines a single U.S. Postal Service 5-digit ZIP Code.
 These areas are standardized across the U.S. and all data sources and are a natural choice for selection of an area.
 Additionally, the other data sources used play well with zip codes, allowing an area to be specified directly and limiting the search to the area.

 The initial plan was to gather data from all ZIP codes in the U.S. as well as Minor Outlying Territories.
 However, this proved to be a too daunting of a task, with over 46,000 ZIP codes to consider.
 Other data sources were serverely rate limited so such a query would have taken prohibitively long.
 As an alternative, the 50 most populous cities in the U.S. was chosen, using data from [MapsZipCode](http://www.mapszipcode.com/reports/largest+population/).
+An additional 40 random zip codes were generated from [RandomLists](https://www.randomlists.com/random-zip-codes?qty=20&dup=false) to increase our sample size.
 This is not the largest data set by far, but it does the trick for now.
 Later on, the data set may be expanded using data from [Localistca](http://localistica.com/usa/zipcodes/most-populated-zipcodes/).

 ### Race